How to Get Your

 • A Health Care Provider Certification (That’s what we give you!)

-• Proof of Connecticut residency such as a driver’s license or state-issued ID
+• Proof of Arkansas residency such as a driver’s license or state-issued ID

 • A phone or electronic device for your telemedicine appointment

-• $140 for a New Patient Medical Card evaluation
+• It’s just $140 for a New Patient Medical evaluation.

-• It costs $100 to register with the state to become a medical patient.
+• $50 to register with the state to become a medical patient

 • Cancer